dxrsgn/coding_papers_llm_assistant/README.md

 ## Reflection
 What worked well: agent specialization, single responsibility of agents, tools
 Where the system behaved unexpectedly or failed: excessive or on contrary abscence of `search_arxiv` tool calls
-How you would extend or refine the system if you had more time: first of all deeply enhance prompts, add more tools for coder and researcher, make memory dedicated for specific user (now most of it is stored in checkpointer where memory is identified by thread_id), refactor, frontend, vector search over files in repo, make git tools dynamic (now for sake of simplicity those are just bounded to current dir)
+How you would extend or refine the system if you had more time: first of all deeply enhance prompts, add more tools for coder and researcher, make memory dedicated for specific user (now most of it is stored in checkpointer where memory is identified by thread_id), refactor, frontend, vector search over files in repo, make git tools dynamic (now for sake of simplicity those are just bounded to current dir), human in the loop tool accept/reject